Invitation to Non-members

 We start with a Selfie Competition.
 A ‘selfie’ is a picture of yourself taken by yourself using a handheld camera/phone camera.
 Selfie sticks are allowed, but tripods and remote controls are not allowed.
 You can enter up to 3 photos, for digital projection, but please rate them in order of importance e.g. A, B, C etc, in case we have to restrict the number of photos that we show.
 More information is available here: Competitions Page.
 The audience will be the judges and will vote for 1st, 2nd, 3rd places, Highly Commended and Commended.
 The Dall Cup will be awarded to the winner of this competition.

 The second part of the evening will be an Audiovisual Competition.
 You are invited to submit an audiovisual presentation of up to 5 minutes duration.
-It can include images, video clips or a combination of the two.
-You can add text, music or sound as you wish.
-For details, see the internal competitions page.
+Full details of the rules are on the internal competitions page and you must abide by these rules.
 The Simpson Cup will be awarded to the winner of this competition .

 Mar 11 Members’ Night – Sandeman.
 This evening we are giving you the chance to show us some of your photos!
 We are offering 4 or 5 members the chance to show us some of their photos in the informal setting of the Sandeman Room.
 It’s meant to be a relaxed and enjoyable evening, with no formal talk or script required.
 You can say as much, or as little, as you wish, about your photos.
 Digital images will be shown on a large monitor and you are also welcome to bring along prints.
 These have been really successful evenings during the past two years!
 If you would like to be involved, please contact the programme secretary David Moran (email@example.com).